mtoensing/game-review-block/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+= 4.6 =
+* Better random game block with pre- and post text.

 = 4.3 =
 * Added sorting urls to review table.